Hydrowins/CampCash/README.md

 - Export a multi-sheet **Excel workbook** — ledger plus pivot-style analysis sheets (spend by category, income by source, payment method, monthly summary, budget vs actual)
 - Export a clean **PDF summary**, print-ready
 - Import transactions from **CSV**, or restore a complete **JSON backup**
+- Import or export your **budget** as CSV independently of the transaction ledger
 - One-click **sample data** to explore the app without entering anything by hand

 ### ☁️ Cloud Sync